AjanbiAli200/Patient-Risk-Prediction/README.md

 1. **Power BI Reports**: Visualize admissions, billing, and high-risk patients.
 2. **Predictive Models**: Machine learning to predict patient risk.
 3. **Chatbot Integration**: Provide patient insights using the data pipeline.

 ---

-**Note:** This README will be updated as additional ETL processes, models, and reporting components are implemented.
+## 🧾 Notes

+- All surrogate keys (`_sk`) are generated using deterministic **MD5 hash ordering** to maintain stable primary keys.
+- Each layer is validated using dbt tests (`unique`, `not_null`, and `relationships`).
+- Views depend on fact and dimension tables, enabling rich analytical queries for Power BI or downstream tools.

+---